alexcho0608/ShareAThought/ShareAThought/Documentation.md

 # Web Forms Site - Discussion Forum

-Our team is "The Olmecs" and it consists of the fllowing people:
+Our team is "The Olmecs" and it consists of the following people:

   - Rodoteia_Yordanova
   - icehawk